YuhanGuo-22/idfloodPy/README.md

 filePath = "path/to/data"
 savePath = "path/to/save"
+# Canada_02XA003.csv is the example csv file that can be downloaded from https://github.com/YuhanGuo-22/idfloodPy
 catchmentID = "Canada_02XA003"
 area = 4473.3
 data = pd.read_csv(filePath + catchmentID + ".csv", index_col=0)